All Episodes

 I would just like to sincerely thank you from the bottom of our hearts for your support of the Jewish people, the Israeli people.

-Um, as an American Jewish Israeli, we can't tell you how much we appreciate your loyalty and honesty and truth.
+As an American Jewish Israeli, we can't tell you how much we appreciate your loyalty and honesty and truth.

-You've been speaking truth from the beginning and you've never strayed, where some have decided uh otherwise, but you have always spoken the truth.
+You've been speaking truth from the beginning and you've never strayed, where some have decided otherwise, but you have always spoken the truth.

-And I know sometimes you must feel that you are not being appreciated by by us, but please know that everyone that I know supports and loves you for always supporting us.
+And I know sometimes you must feel that you are not being appreciated by us, but please know that everyone that I know supports and loves you for always supporting us.

 So thank you very much for all that you've done.